-- Added LGW settings options in section 3.7.4.2. - Added Management Server feature enhancement in section 3.7.5. - Added Quick Setting new feature in section 3.7.6.
+- Added LGW settings options in section 3.7.4.2 - Added Management Server feature enhancement in section 3.7.5 - Added new Quick Setting screen in section 3.7.6

 Copyright Notice

 Baicells Technologies copyrights the information in this document.
 No part of this document may be reproduced in any form or means without the prior written consent of Baicells Technologies.